Retrieving data with Perl DBI DBD::ODBC

 NULL in SQL

-Columns which have the NULL value are special.
+Columns that have the NULL value are special.
 NULL is not the same as an empty string.
-You need to be careful using comparisons on columns which are nullable.
+You need to be careful using comparisons on columns that are nullable.
 For instance:

-create table fred (a int, b char(1) null)
+Given the table CREATE TABLE fred (a int, b char(1) null):

 Col1 | Col2